 The ancient Greeks introduced the distinction between doxa and episteme, opinion and knowledge.
-Structural axiomatic economics is about episteme and not about personal opinions.
-Without a correct theory, there is no chance of understanding what is actually going on in the economy and opinions are simply hanging in the air.
+Macro-axiomatic economics is about episteme and not about personal opinions.
+Without a correct theory, there is no chance of understanding what is actually going on in the economy, and opinions are simply hanging in the air.
 Theory comes first, opinion does not count for much.
 It is just the opposite in a talk-show, a blog, or a newspaper.

 The subjective-behavioral approach leads to insubstantial filibustering about the agents' economic conduct and therefore has to be replaced by the objective-structural paradigm.
 Alone the latter has a sound methodological underpinning.

 Scientific communication is guided by the code true/false, moral communication by good/bad-evil, and social communication by like/dislike.
 AXEC applies exclusively the first code.